 Sciurus niger cinereus

 The Delmarva fox squirrel has a steel or whitish gray body and a white belly.
-IT has short, thick, rounded ears.
+It has short, thick, rounded ears.
 Its full, fluffy tail has black edgings and can grow to 15 inches long.
 The fox squirrel can grow to 30 inches in length and weigh up to 3 pounds.

 Found only in small isolated populations on the Delmarva Peninsula, mostly in Kent, Dorchester, Talbot and Queen Anne’s counties in Maryland.
 Biologists have moved some squirrels to other parts of Delaware, Maryland, Pennsylvania and Virginia to help develop populations there.
-Their historic range extended as far north as southern New Jersey and southeastern Pennsylvania.
+Historic range extended as far north as southern New Jersey and southeastern Pennsylvania.

 The Delmarva fox squirrel feeds on nuts, seeds and acorns from gum, oak, pine, maple, walnut and hickory trees.
 It will also eat buds, flowers, fruit, fungi, insects and mature green pine cones.